Welcome to today's edition of the Rush 24-7 podcast.

 They were just in a frenzy.

-It's it's like it's like romper room in there anymore.
+It's like romper room in there anymore.

-The same day that Hillary Clinton was scheduled to speak at the Democratic National Convention, newly released documents suggest that she was behind the 30-hour delay in releasing the late uh White House counsel Vincent Foster's suicide note to authorities.
+The same day that Hillary Clinton was scheduled to speak at the Democratic National Convention, newly released documents suggest that she was behind the 30-hour delay in releasing the late White House counsel Vincent Foster's suicide note to authorities.

-How the White House handled Foster's 93 death and the possibility that administration officials improperly removed documents from his office or impeded an official search of it, has been the subject of intense scrutiny by congressional Republicans and the media.
+How the White House handled Foster's 93 death and the possibility that administration officials improperly removed documents from his office or impeded an official search of it has been the subject of intense scrutiny by congressional Republicans and the media.

 I don't remember the media being that interested in it.

-The media was more interested in explaining and covering up and soft selling whatever the administration's line was.
+The media was more interested in explaining and covering up and soft-selling whatever the administration's line was.

 Quick timeout, folks.